tazihad/tazihad.github.io/_posts/2023-01-08-how-to-use-idm-in-linux-with-extension.md

 put below script as `idm` in `~/.local/bin/`.
 Make it executable. `chmod +x ~/.local/bin/idm`
-> Change username inside it.
+> Change username and home location inside it.  `/var/home/` for silverblue.
+For regular distro it's `/home`.

 ```bash
 #!/bin/bash